 Instead, you just add about 15cm or more of organic mulch to the top which prevents you from disturbing any living things in the existing soil and also kills weed seeds that might be ready to sprout.

 Growing your own food is continuing to increase in popularity as people become more concerned with what they eat and how it’s grown.
-Fruit trees, vegie patches, herb gardens and even edible flowers do double duty in your garden by adding beauty, delightful scents, as well as food.
+Fruit trees, veggie patches, herb gardens and even edible flowers do double duty in your garden by looking good and tasting good too!

-Planting your own crop of fruit and veggies allows you to be in full control of what goes into your food and can be a very rewarding process as you enjoy the fruits of your labour, reconnect with the seasons and teach kids valuable life lessons about where food comes from and self-sustainable gardening practices.
+Planting your own crop of fruit and veggies allows you to be in full control of what goes into your food and can be a very rewarding process.
+You can enjoy the fruits of your labour, reconnect with the seasons and teach kids valuable life lessons about where food comes from and self-sustainable gardening practices.

 No space for a veggie patch?
-Have no fear!
+No sweat!
 Herbs, dwarf citrus and plants like tomatoes or strawberries can easily be grown in pots or vertical gardens.

 Rewilding, as it’s more commonly known, has been growing in popularity as green-fingered nature lovers use their skills to reverse ecological decline and encourage the growth of native species.